Pioneer466/Polymarket-BTC-short-horizon-signal-study/docs/polymarket-btc-study.md

 - an AUC above `0.5` suggests some predictive power
 - an AUC below `0.5` means the model is effectively worse than random on that sample

-### Equity chart

-File:

-- `docs/results/equity-5m.png`

-This chart shows the cumulative BTC paper-trading equity curve of the threshold-based rule, after costs.

-Interpretation:

-- the `5m` reference run only generated one trade, so the curve contains a single upward step
-- there is no `15m` equity chart in the reference run because the current thresholds did not trigger any `15m` trades

 ### Metric files

 Files: